 Doesn’t the vertical shiplap look great???
 It looks great with our newly painted tile floors too, don’t you think?
 Check out the full tutorial for how to paint tile floor here!

-Not only is this shiplap super easy to install, it’s SO easy on the budget!
 We’re talking $12ish dollars for the wood to make the shiplap and roughly $20-30 dollars in materials (assuming you have most of the tools needed).
-Nothing beats a DIY project that comes in under $50, right?

 Even if you’re a beginner something like vertical shiplap is a great project to start on!!
-You can follow along with this simple step by step tutorial for all of the in’s and out’s.
+You can follow along with this simple step-by-step tutorial for all of the in’s and out’s.

 Where would you install vertical shiplap in your home??